rafaeleufrasio/lightning/README.txt

   LTIR_OBS  - The observed total infrared luminosity.
 With the usage of the dust model,
                 this should be set to 0.d0
   LTIR_UNC  - The uncertainty on the total infrared luminosity.
 With the usage of the dust
-                model, this should be set to 0.d0 GALAXY_ID - The ID string label for the SED being fit (e.g., 'NGC224' or 'J004244.30+411609.00') FILTER_LABELS - The string labels for the filters corresponding to the observed photometry (LNU_OBS) in the same order.
+                model, this MUST be set to 0.d0 GALAXY_ID - The ID string label for the SED being fit (e.g., 'NGC224' or 'J004244.30+411609.00') FILTER_LABELS - The string labels for the filters corresponding to the observed photometry (LNU_OBS) in the same order.
 Filters' transmission functions must be stored